 - Familial Down syndrome.
 A gamete that contains the Robertsonian translocation between chromosomes 14 and 21 and a copy of chromosome 21 can fuse with a normal gamete from the other parent during fertilization.
 The offspring contains two copies of chromosome 21, one copy of chromosome 14, and the Robertsonian translocation chromosome.
 Since there are three copies of the long arm of chromosome 21 (trisomy-21), Down syndrome results.
 A familial Down syndrome patient has 46 total chromosomes.

-- Unbalanced, lethal (three types).
+- Unbalanced, lethal (three types of gametes).
 Fifty percent of the gametes produced by a balanced carrier individual will not produce viable offspring.
-The resulting offspring produced from these gametes are either missing an entire chromosome (monosomy-14 or monosomy-21) or have an extra copy of chromosome 14 (trisomy-14).
+The resulting offspring produced from these gametes are either missing chromosome 14, missing chromosome 21, or have an extra copy of chromosome 14.

 - What is a Robertsonian translocation?

-- What chromosomes are involved in familial Down syndrome?
+- Which chromosomes are involved in familial Down syndrome?